Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Introduction

 by a change of coordinate preserving the parameter, for some analytic function $\sigma$ independent of $\eps$ with $\sigma(0)\neq 0$.

-For the Equivalence Problem 2, it is possible to describe the action of a change of parameter on $\lambda$.
+For Equivalence Problems 2 and 2', it is possible to describe the action of a change of parameter on $\lambda$.
 In particular, we can bring the eigenvalue function to an almost unique normal form:

 i.e. $\sigma(0)=1$ and the power series expansion of $\sigma$ contains no terms of degree $m(k+1)$ for $m\geq1$.
-The only degree of freedom comes from substituting $\nu\delta$ to $\delta$ in \eqref{form_sigma} with $\nu$ a $k$-th root of unity.
-A choice of parameter for which the eigenvalue function has this form is called \emph{canonical}: it is almost unique, up to $\eps\mapsto \nu \eps$, $\nu$ a $k$-th root of unity.
+There is only one degree of freedom, and only if non-unipotent changes of variables and parameters are allowed (Equivalence Problem 2): it comes from substituting $\nu\delta$ to $\delta$ in \eqref{form_sigma} with $\nu$ a $k$-th root of unity.
+A choice of parameter for which the eigenvalue function has this form is called \emph{canonical}: it is unique (resp.\ unique up to $\eps\mapsto \nu \eps$, $\nu$ a $k$-th root of unity if non-unipotent changes of variables and parameters are allowed).
+The modulus space is exactly the space of germs of analytic functions of the form \eqref{form_sigma}, (up to this equivalence relation if non-unipotent changes of variables and parameters are allowed).
+A second consequence is that a generic perturbation $\omega_\eps$ of the form \cref{eq:uni} with an eigenvalue function having normal form \eqref{form_sigma} is conjugate by a unitary change of coordinate and parameter to the unique normal form